Mario Nakić: Igokea (2022–2024)

 On 16 August 2022, Nakić signed a 3-year contract with Igokea of the ABA League.
 On October 27, 2022, suffered a season-ending injury against Czech team Nymburk.
 In his debut season with Igokea, Nakić appeared in only three ABA League games (before injury), averaging 14.7 points and 8.7 rebounds per game.

 In 2023–24 season, Nakić returned to the court and appeared in 27 ABA League games with Igokea, averaging 8.3 points on 45.1% shooting from the field, 2.6 rebounds and 1.6 assists.

 Partizan (2024–present)

-On 20 August 2024, Nakić signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+On 20 August 2024, Nakić signed with Partizan Mozzart Bet of the Serbian SuperLeague, ABA League, and the EuroLeague.
 By signing for Partizan Mario is following in the footsteps of his father Ivo Nakić who also played for the club under the leadership of Željko Obradović and won the 1988–89 FIBA Korać Cup and 1991–92 FIBA European League.
 In his debut season with Partizan, Nakić averaged 2.1 points and 1 rebound over 12 EuroLeague games.
 During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

 On September 29, 2025, Nakic signed a contract extension to stay with the team until the summer of 2027.